bin-nguyen-coder/Viet-Heritage-Map/README.md

-# LimitlessX: VietHeritage Map
+# LimitlessX · VietHeritage Map
-## Changing the world.
-One thing at a time

-LimitlessX: VietHeritage Map is an AI-powered cultural heritage platform that maps, explains, and brings to life Vietnam's tangible and intangible heritage.
-It combines an interactive heritage map, AI-guided artisan chat, ethnomusicological audio analysis, and voice interaction so that learners, researchers, and tourists can explore centuries of Vietnamese craft, music, and storytelling in one place—online or offline.
+## Connecting Heritage — Inspiring the Future

+**LimitlessX · VietHeritage** is an AI-powered digital museum archiving and reviving Vietnam's **16 UNESCO-inscribed intangible cultural heritages** and **39 national treasures** — where heritage meets technology.

+From the responsive harmonies of **Bắc Ninh Quan họ singing** to the rustic cadence of **Nghệ Tĩnh Hò work songs** and the resonance of **Central Highlands Gongs**, this journey connects communities across **5 core genres** (Instrumental, Singing, Belief, Festival, and Craft).

-The project was built for the **Build@Hub Hackathon 2026** effort to preserve and democratize access to Vietnamese cultural treasures using modern, cost-efficient AI running primarily on local hardware.
+The project was built for the **Build@Hub Hackathon 2026** effort to preserve and democratize access to Vietnamese cultural treasures using modern, cost-efficient AI.

 ---